isomerpages/govtech-jagathestack/_2020/05-cheating.md

 ## Cheating

-The organising committee will treat any cases of cheating seriously.
+The organising committee will not condone cheating at any point in the CTF competition.
 We want to ensure fair play among the participating teams.
 Groups and participants who are found cheating will be disqualified from any prizes and barred from participating in future events.

 ### Evaluating the winners